nathandao/ginatra/README.md

             name: Repository 2 Name

     # The interval at wich you would like the server to check of updates
-    # on the git repos
+    # on the git repos in number of Seconds.
-    update_interval: 60s
+    update_interval: 60

     # This is the default color swatch.
     # The color order in the array matches the repo_id order.